doingdd/LeetCode/README.md

 # LeetCode
-Put the leetcode problem answer
+Put the leetcode problem answer in Python